rafsch16/disaster-response-pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The disaster dataset to train the model was provided by Figure Eight.
-The code for the web app was provided by Udacity, where only the data visualization was modified.
+The disaster dataset to train the model was provided by **Figure Eight**.
+The code for the web app was mostly provided by **Udacity**, only the data visualization part was modified.
+The rest of the code was written according to guidelines from Udacity.